Virtual Support Groups

 - The Brain Injury Association of New York support groups are meeting virtually, either by phone or video conferencing.
 Click here for more details.

-- Abilitree offers a weekly virtual support group from 4 p.m. to 5 p.m.
-Thursday.
+- Brain Injury Connections Northwest offers a virtual group every other Saturday.
 Click here for more details.

-- The Alamo Head Injury Association offers a monthly support group virtually.
+- Austin Brain Injury Association offers a monthly support group online.
 Click here for more details.

 - The Brain Injury Association of Virginia offers the following support group options:

 - The Traumatic Brain Injury Support Program is meeting virtually from 5:30 p.m. to 6:30 p.m. on the second Wednesday of each month.
-If you are interested in joining, click here to contact Julie or click here for more details.
+Click on the link to see the meeting schedule to get more information about the group.

 - The Wyoming stroke/brain injury support group is meeting virtually from 5:30 p.m. to 6:30 p.m. on the third Tuesday of each month.
 Click here for more details.